 Small Business Owners have some options and here are some important tips on what to do to reduce and manage debt:

 You may be able to identify areas for potential – and fast – savings, so that you can clear your debt more quickly.
 Do you have any unnecessary expenses that aren’t essential to the running of your business?
 For example, are you paying for subscriptions or leasing equipment that you could live without for a while?
 Can you negotiate lower rates or deals from suppliers, or get better rates by switching suppliers?
 You could even think about joining with other small businesses to order in bulk, for better value.

 Stay connected with your customers, and seek out ways to increase your exposure and/or improve your business model, and thus your revenue.
 Offer your best customers markdowns if they can pay you quicker.
 You should also contact your suppliers to arrange discounts and/or deferred payments.

 Contact every creditor, and advise them of your predicament.
-Ignoring your lenders can only make matters worse, while tackling a debt problem is easier when you act early.
-Since it’s in everyone’s interest to find a solution, request that your lenders work with you to lower interest rates, increase your credit line or restructure your repayment options.
+Ignoring your funders can only make matters worse, while tackling a debt problem is easier when you act early.
+Since it’s in everyone’s interest to find a solution, request that your funders work with you to lower cost of working capitals, increase your credit line or restructure your repayment options.

 7 Easy Steps to Eliminate Small Business Debt